 (National Suicide Prevention Lifeline, which connects to local resources 1-800-273-TALK (8255))

 If you can, call a friend.

 My approach to working with depression comes from a blend of compassionate, attentive listening and validation and the more direct, skills-based support of Cognitive Behavioral Therapy.

 CBT includes supportive aspects such as:

 I also utilize mindfulness as a significant source of support.
 It addresses the relationship one has to their thoughts and helps them to reduce significant tendencies inherent in depression, such as the tendency to more readily access negative thoughts and the tendency to ruminate.
 This happens partly through distancing from their thoughts, partly though cultivating a compassionate, curious, friendly attitude to these thoughts, and partly through gaining awareness of the impact and temporary nature of these thoughts.

 Mindfulness incorporates these aspects as support:

-- attention on internal, bodily process, such as breathing or walking, naturally calms the nervous system
+attention on internal, bodily processes, such as breathing or walking, which naturally calms the nervous system

-awareness of the present moment, which ‘fills’ our mind-space with present experiences that usually provide us evidence that we are actually OK or at least surviving what we aren’t sure we can survive
+awareness of the present moment, which ‘fills’ our mind-space with present experiences that usually provide us evidence that we are actually okay or at least surviving what we aren’t sure we can survive